 The Dempster Highway remains open almost all year around, but unless you're an experienced winter traveler, we would only recommend completing the journey June-August.
 May and September could potentially offer decent travel conditions, but it's not impossible for these regions to start getting snow in September and sometimes it's still burning off in May.

-The Dempster Highway closes for a small amount of time in the fall as the river is freezing over when the ferry can't cross, and before the ice is thick enough to drive across.
+The highway closes for a small amount of time in the fall as the river is freezing over when the ferry can't cross, and before the ice is thick enough to drive across.
 It closes again for a few weeks in the spring for the opposite reason.
 Generally in the fall it's closed 6-8 weeks and 3-6 weeks in the spring.
 Exact dates vary year to year.

 Something a lot of people don't consider about driving the Dempster Highway in the summer is the midnight sun.
-We happened to arrive at Tuktoyaktuk during our journey up the Dempster Highway on Summer Solstice so we had sunlight the entire time!
+We happened to arrive at Tuktoyaktuk during our journey up the highway on Summer Solstice so we had sunlight the entire time!
 This was our first time to experience nonstop sunshine and it was incredible.
 At moments it felt like the longest golden hour which was magical.
 Keep in mind that on the flip side of the midnight sun is complete darkness for over a month in the winter.
 Even when the sun does finally make an appearance again, the days are still short.

 Unless you're wanting a very wintery experience, summer is your best bet.
 It's hard to beat the wildflowers, wildlife, and never ending sunshine.
 The only negative to traveling during peak season is the mosquitoes.
 You think Alaska or Tennessee has bad mosquitoes?
 You haven't seen anything yet.
 Those Yukon mosquitoes are no joke.
 At times we'd have hundreds swarming us and would have to shield our faces as we walked just to keep them from ending up in our eyes and mouth.
 Bring lots of bug spray and mosquito hats and you'll be much more comfortable than we were!